Dr Derek Sankey

 Member, International Mind, Brain, and Education Society (IMBES)

-- Sankey, D. (in press).
+- Sankey, D. (2012).
 Science and Christian Faith: Meeting the Challenges ahead.
 Sydney, Australia: St Laurence Tract.

 - Sankey, D., Ma, P. & Tam, P. (2005).
 Developing Lesson Conferencing Skills: A Handbook for Mentoring, Peer Review and Learning Study .
 Hong Kong: Hong Kong Institute of Education.